Nahki Wells: Bristol City

 Wells left Burnley and signed a three-and-a-half-year contract with Bristol City on 30 January 2020, for an undisclosed fee.
 In February 2020 he won the January 2020 EFL Championship Player of the Month award, which was won for his performances with Queens Park Rangers.

 On 17 May 2025, the club said it was in contract negotiations with Wells.
 On 23 June 2025, it was confirmed that Wells would be leaving at the end of the month when his contract expired, with Wells saying he intended to stay in the Championship.

 Luton Town

 Despite stating he intended to remain in the Championship, Wells joined Luton Town, who had been relegated to League One at the end of the previous season, on 10 July 2025.
 He had been linked with a move back to previous club Bradford City, although this was later laughed off' by Bradford manager Graham Alexander.
 Wells missed the match against Bradford City on 16 August due to injury.

+Wells scored two goals in the 2026 EFL Trophy final, as Luton won 3–1.